microsoft/StigRepo/README.md

 | Export-AzDscConfigurations       | Generates DSC Configuration Scripts for each SystemData file that are constucted for Azure Automation in the "Artifacts\AzDscConfigs" folder
 | Import-AzDscConfigurations       | Imports generated STIG Configurations to Azure Automation Account
 | Register-AzAutomationNodes       | Registers Systems with System Data to an Azure Automation Account

-Additional Commands:
-- Start-DscConfiguration -Path "$StigRepoLocation\Artifacts\MOFs" # Enforces STIG configurations on all systems with generated MOF files.
-- Update-StigRepo # Updates dependent modules to and StigRepo to the latest versions available on the PoSH marketplace and updates STIG Data Files

 ## STIG Repository Structure